-Note: The Service Learning (SL) graduation requirement and designation will be changing in Fall 2019 to Community Engaged Learning (CEL) designation.
-Faculty developing proposals for CEL-designated courses in the Spring 2019 semester should build the course and syllabus around the new CEL learning outcomes and dimensions, posted below.
-Please contact the CCC co-chairs for further details and resources for developing CEL courses.
+Note: The Service Learning (SL) graduation requirement and designation will be phased out beginning in Fall 2019 as USF adopts instead the Community Engaged Learning (CEL) designation.
+Faculty developing proposals for CEL-designated courses should build the course and syllabus around the new CEL learning outcomes and dimensions, posted here.
+Please contact the Community Engaged Learning (CEL) Committee co-chairs for further details and resources for developing CEL courses.

 Meeting Schedule and Submissions

 The CCC reviews program and course proposals only after they have been approved by the Area Associate Dean.
 Many proposals require revision prior to Area AD approval.
 Faculty are therefore strongly encouraged to submit program and course proposals on Curriculog at least 4 weeks prior to the CCC date on which they wish their proposal to be reviewed by the CCC.
 The CCC meets 5-6 times per semester.

 Herman Nikolayevskiy, Chemistry, faculty co-chair (through Spring 2023)

 Jennifer Chubb, Mathematics (through Spring 2024)

 Ted Matula, Rhetoric & Language (through Spring 2024)

 Joshua Gamson (Administrative Co-Chair), Interim Associate Dean for Social Sciences